 The course is designed so that it can fit in with your other commitments for work and home.

-It is split into three 3 ½-hour parts spread over two weeks.
+It is split into three 3 ½-hour parts spread over one week.

-Each session includes interactive lecture, Q&A, as well as optional homework to help connect the days and weeks.
+Each session includes an interactive lectures, Q&A, as well as optional homework to help connect the days and weeks.